Macarthur FC: Milicic era (2020–2022)

 Milicic continued to expand the squad with the signings of Denis Genreau, Adam Federici, Mark Milligan, and Matt Derbyshire.
 Milligan signed as Macarthur's first marquee player, while Derbyshire became the first overseas player signed by the Bulls.
 Macarthur announced further signings with Milislav Popovic, Ivan Franjic, and Nicholas Suman coming in to reinforce the squad.
 Macarthur also announced on 21 August 2020 that Fairfield Showground would become the new training base for the club in the upcoming season after coming to an agreement with Fairfield City Council.
 In October 2020, Aleksandar Šušnjar, Moudi Najjar, Aleksandar Jovanovic, and Jake Hollman were announced by the club as new signings. Šušnjar became the 10th player signing under Milicic.
 Frenchmen Loïc Puyo was signed and announced on 19 October 2020 as the club's second international player after Derbyshire's announcement.
-Cypriot-Australian footballer Antonis Martis was also announced, just two days later, coming in on a season-long loan from Danish club FC Midtjylland.
+Cypriot-Australian footballer Antonis Martis was also announced, just two days later, coming in on a season-long loan from Danish club Midtjylland.
 Mark Milligan was appointed as Macarthur's first club captain in their history on 23 October 2020.
-Macarthur FC played their first-ever match, a friendly against Camden Tigers at Ron Dine Memorial Reserve in Camden.
+Macarthur played their first-ever match, a friendly against Camden Tigers at Ron Dine Memorial Reserve in Camden.
 The Bulls triumphed 6–0 with Liam Rose scoring the club's first goal in the match which was extended by Michael Ruhs and Jake Hollman.
 Before the finalisation of the final squad for the upcoming season, Macarthur signed additional players for further depth and strength.
 Spanish duo and former Athletic teammates, Beñat Etxebarria and Markel Susaeta, signed for the Bulls on 13 and 18 November 2020 respectively.
 Antony Golec, Lachlan Rose, and James Meredith were among the last signings made by the club before the opening match of the 2020–21 A-League season.